 However, on the bright side, Sachs told The San Francisco Business Times he was glad the Court did not issue a broad ruling that included all software.
 “The good news from a Valley perspective: they did not rule that software was ineligible for patent protection,” he said in“Will Supreme Court Patent Ruling Hobble the Trolls?”

-The full articles are available through the Bloomberg, Bloomberg BNA (subscription required), SCRIP Intelligence (subscription required) and San Francisco Business Times websites.
+The full articles are available through the Bloomberg BNA (subscription required) and San Francisco Business Times websites.